What is empathy?

 Functional Empathy™ is a completely new and different way of looking at empathy, and how to apply it in life, work, and leadership.

 Empathy in itself is not necessarily functional; it is more like a potential: if you learn to use it well and with purpose, it can become one of your most powerful tools in your role as leader and getting the very best out of people.
 The same goes for those who are less emphatically gifted: you can learn and cultivate an empathic approach to do the same.

-Functional Empathy™ offers that solution: an approach that can help leaders, wherever they are on the Functional Empathy™ Scale, to adopt empathy as a value, a trait, and a skill, with effectiveness, purpose and a healthy dose of self awareness.
+Functional Empathy™ offers that solution: an approach that can help you adopt empathy as a value, a trait, and a skill, with effectiveness, purpose and a healthy dose of self awareness.

 Different types of empathy

 Empathy is not just a sense of feeling other people’s feelings.
 Empathy can play a role in your life in different ways, as a value, a trait or a skill.
 Empathy can show up in functional and dysfunctional ways, and it is up to us to learn how to master the art of Functional Empathy™.